nicklafferty/craftycody/content/crafts/diy-tiny-planter-box.md

 ## Supplies:

  1. Scrap wood (I used a \~25-in 1x3)
  2. Saw (I used a jigsaw, but you could hand saw if needed)
  3. Ruler and speed square
  4. Sander (you can sand by hand)
  5. Wood glue
  6. Clamps
  7. Nails
  8. Hammer
+ 9. Drill (for drainage hole)
-9. Pencil
+10. Pencil

 ## Process: